riaandeventer/HyperionDev_CR_THT/README.md

 ## Section A

-Section A Code Review can be found in the folder Section A.
+Section A Code Review can be found in the folder Section A. Two options were completed.

 - Option 1: Python Task
 - Option 2: Java Task